-When you call the Health Team regarding a health issue or a request then you will always speak to one of our experienced nurses.
-The focus of the Health Team is to understand your health issue in order to advise you as best as possible and to insure that you receive the proper treatment.
+When you call the Health Team regarding a health issue or a request, you will always speak to one of our experienced nurses.
+The focus of the Health Team is to understand your health issue in order to advise you as well as possible and to ensure that you receive the proper treatment.

 Extensive healthcare experience and competency

-Our large team of nurses all have a broad range of healthcare experience and typically have experience from various sectors within the healthcare system.
-Therefore you will always get in contact with a nurse who can advise you professionally regarding practically all healthcare issues.
-In case of more complicated healthcare issues it will almost always be a nurse who has concrete experience within the specific field.
+Our large team of nurses all have a broad range of healthcare experience and typically have experience from various sectors within the health care system.
+Therefore, you will always get in contact with a nurse who can advise you professionally regarding practically all healthcare issues.
+In case of more complicated healthcare issues it will very often be a nurse who has concrete experience within the specific field.
 A doctor will be included when this is relevant.

-Many of the health issues are related to the musculoskeletal system and all of the nurses are capable of assessing this type of issues and giving advice regarding the relevant treatment.
+Many of the health issues are related to the musculoskeletal system and all of the nurses are capable of assessing this type of issues and advise regarding the relevant treatment.

 The nurses are actively part of the individual course of treatment to ensure the best possible course of treatment.
-This way you will always receive the appropriate examinations and potential treatment.
-Our Health Team will help to navigate both the public and the private healthcare systems.
-We will help to navigate and to find solutions also in regards to chronic health issues.
+This way, you will always receive the appropriate examinations and, possibly, treatment.
+Our Health Team will help you to navigate both the public and the private health care systems.
+We will help you to navigate and find solutions also in regard to chronic health issues.